ni/install-systemlink-enterprise/guide/installation-guide.md

 Installation should be performed by a user with full access to the SystemLink Enterprise namespace created above.
 Full cluster access is not required.

-The following commands can be used to install or update SystemLink Enterprise using the typical configuration described above.
+The following commands can be used to install SystemLink Enterprise using the typical configuration described above.

 ```bash
 helm repo update